 One of the dreadful things that can occur on MacBook Pro, MacBook Air, or iMac is when the internal hard drive begins to fail or dies downright.
 Mac refuses to load macOS.
 All system files, folders (such as Document, Desktop, Download, etc.), photographs, videos, and other files stored on the Mac turn inaccessible out of the blue.

 There is a need for Mac hard drive restoration through a timely made Time Machine backup or with methods applied in the absence of a backup.
-The applied solutions presented here are relevant to Mac running on macOS Big Sur, Catalina, Mojave, High Sierra, Sierra, or OS X El Capitan.
+The applied solutions presented here are relevant to Mac running on macOS Ventura, Monterey, Big Sur, Catalina & earlier.
 Plus, the solution supports Intel-based systems such as iMac, iMac Pro, MBP, MBA, Mac mini, and Mac Pro.
 And are also applicable for the latest Mac with Apple Silicon (M1 Chip).

 Note: The guide is long but a must-read.
 The essential topics are hyperlinked for smooth navigation.